 Include the Force Passphrase field in the policy configuration.
 This field ensures the Swif agent enforces passphrase usage on the device.

-The Swif agent will check the MDM database for the device's associated passphrase:
+Look up in MDM: The Swif agent checks the MDM database for a recovery passphrase associated with this device.

-If no passphrase exists or it is invalid: The Swif Desktop App will prompt the user to provide an active passphrase.
+If no passphrase exists or validation fails: the Swif Desktop App prompts the signed-in user to provide an active disk passphrase (e.g., their current LUKS passphrase).

 3. User Interaction